-The temple complex's final site was established in 1926.
-This was after relocating from its original site at the foot of the volcano.
-Batur's eruptions in 1917 and 1921 saw lava flows damaging the former site.
-Ulun Danu Batur is not to be confused with the similarly named Ulun Danu Beratan (the famous lake temple in Bedugul).
+The temple complex's current site was established in 1926, following relocations from its original site at the foot of the volcano.
+Mount Batur's eruptions in 1917 and 1921 saw flowing lava damaging the former site.
+Ulun Danu Batur is not to be confused with the similarly named Ulun Danu Beratan (Bali's most iconic lakeside temple in the Bedugul highlands).

 - Bali Hai Sunset Dinner Cruise

 - Royal Mengwi Temple, Monkey Forest & Tanah Lot Excursion

 - Quad or Buggy Driving Adventure & Tubing Excursion

 - Romantic Aristocat Evening Cruise with 5-Course Dinner

 - Bali White Water Rafting at Telaga Waja River